Organic Gummy Supplements: A Systems Engineering Challenge, Not a Sourcing One

 Packaging is part of the formula

-Here’s a point that saves a lot of pain: packaging isn’t just marketing-it’s a stability tool.
+Save yourself a lot of pain: packaging isn’t just marketing—it’s a stability tool.
 Organic gummies often have higher moisture mobility and more sensitive natural colors and flavors.
-If the package barrier isn’t right, the product will drift.
+If the package barrier isn’t right, the product drifts.

 When a gummy turns sticky in month four, the root cause is often the package environment, not the gummy base itself.